 ► A countdown:

-8 • Captain • Abigail Washburn & the Sparrow Quartet ► Generally, I cannot say enough about the glory and wonder of the combined talent of this quartet, and I think this song especially highlights their individual and collective strengths.
-In fact, here’s what I’ve said before about this very tune:
+8 • Captain • Abigail Washburn & the Sparrow Quartet ► The glory and wonder of the combined talent of this quartet cannot be quantified, and this song especially highlights the group’s individual and collective strengths.

-7 • Starla • the Smashing Pumpkins ► You know it’s coming the whole song–the grungy break-out of dirty guitars and reverbed sound–but the first half of the song has this bottled-up atmospheric drive that while not quite light-heartened is nevertheless much more restrained than the latter half of the song.
-Probably not the most widely known Pumpkins song, but worth a listen for fans and newbies alike.
+7 • Starla • the Smashing Pumpkins ► You know it’s coming the whole song—the grungy break-out of dirty guitars and reverbed sound—but the first half of the song has this bottled-up atmospheric drive that balances out the unrestrained latter half of the song.

 6 • Smoke on the Water • Deep Purple ► Fire in the sky.

-5 • Bohemian Rhapsody • Queen ► This rock opera covers the bases and is just all over the place.
-But it does feature the swell in intensity and instrumentation that is requisite for this playlist.
+5 • Bohemian Rhapsody • Queen ► This rock opera is just all over the place.
+But it does feature the swell in intensity requisite for this playlist.
 And, anyway, it’s just fun.

 4 • Free Bird • Lynyrd Skynyrd ► What song is it you want to hear?
-It’s always this classic rock standard.
-You have to appreciate a song that doesn’t even need vocals for a dynamic finish that is over 5 minutes long!
+It’s always this rock standard.

-2 • Hey Jude • The Beatles ► Take a sad song and make it better by listening to the way each instrument is gradually worked into the melody and builds the impact of this landmark tune.
+2 • Hey Jude • The Beatles ► Take a sad song and make it better by listening to the way each instrument gradually works its way into the melody and builds the impact of this Beatles classic.

-1 • American Pie • Don McLean ► As the rock ballad of rock ballads, it seems only fitting that this most iconic track features a musical move that is a distinguishing characteristic of the genre. ■
+1 • American Pie • Don McLean ► Rock ballad of rock ballads, this iconic track picks it up then pulls it back with instrumentation that matches the song’s story arc. ■

 View playlists or follow me on Spotify ► hilwolfe